Position: The Hidden Costs and Measurement Gaps of Reinforcement Learning with Verifiable Rewards: Appendix

-We use partial-prompt completion to detect tail reconstruction: reveal the first $x\%$ of the problem ($x\!\in\!\{80,60,40\}$), greedily decode the remainder, and score ACC/EM/ROUGE-L at that prefix.
+We use partial-prompt completion to detect tail reconstruction: reveal the first $x\%$ of the problem ($x\in\{80,60,40\}$), greedily decode the remainder, and score ACC/EM/ROUGE-L at that prefix.
 High scores at large prefixes indicate memorization of legacy sets rather than reasoning.
-Tables here expand Section~\ref{sec:contamination}.
+Tables here expand \secref{sec:contamination}. \textbf{Accuracy results are reported in Tables~\ref{tab:contam_qwen} and \ref{tab:contam_qwen25}; text-overlap and exact-match proxies are reported in Tables~\ref{tab:contam_qwen3_rougel} and \ref{tab:contam_qwen25_rougel}.}

-\section{Data Contamination Probes: SimpleQA (Control)}
+\subsection{Data Contamination Probes: SimpleQA (Control)}

 To test whether partial-prompt reconstruction reflects a general suffix-completion ability, we repeat the probe on \textsc{SimpleQA}.
 If math-set effects were general, we would expect similarly high ROUGE-L/EM at large prefixes here.
-They are not: scores cluster modestly across families.
+They are not: scores cluster modestly across families. \textbf{See Table~\ref{tab:simpleqa_contam} below for the ROUGE-L and exact-match results across prefix lengths.}